Did you know that the pothos plant comes in more than just one variety? There are at least 27 types of pothos plants!

 The Glacier pothos is a beautiful variety of pothos with shades of green and white variegation.

 Though this plant looks similar to both the n’joy and pearls and jade, it is a different plant.
-The leaves are smaller than the other two varieties and tend to be more rounded, though it maintains the standard heart shape that all pothos have.
+The leaves are smaller than the other two varieties and tend to be more rounded, though they maintain the standard heart shape that all pothos have.

 The coloring is also slightly different with the white spots being longer and looking more like a streak of white.